You deserve to know exactly what you are buying.

 - Shopping Centers

-- Strip malls, outlet malls, regional shopping malls.
+- Strip malls, outlet malls, and regional shopping malls.

 - Restaurants

-- Fast food, fine dining, casual dining, food courts.
+- Fast food, fine dining, casual dining, and food courts.

 - Hotels and Hospitality